 In a study published in the New England Journal of Medicine, Shaheen et al (2009) evaluated if endoscopic RF ablation could eradicate dysplastic BE and reduce the rate of neoplastic progression.
 A total of 127 patients with dysplastic BE were randomly assigned in a 2:1 ratio to receive either RF ablation (ablation group) or a sham procedure (control group).
 Randomization was stratified according to the grade of dysplasia and the length of BE.
 Primary outcomes at 12 months included the complete eradication of dysplasia and intestinal metaplasia.
 In the intention-to-treat analyses, among patients with LGD, complete eradication of dysplasia occurred in 90.5 % of those in the ablation group, as compared with 22.7 % of those in the control group (p < 0.001).
 Among patients with HGD, complete eradication occurred in 81.0 % of those in the ablation group, as compared with 19.0 % of those in the control group (p < 0.001).
 Overall, 77.4 % of patients in the ablation group had complete eradication of intestinal metaplasia, as compared with 2.3 % of those in the control group (p < 0.001).
 Patients in the ablation group had less disease progression (3.6 % versus 16.3 %, p = 0.03) and fewer cancers (1.2 % versus 9.3 %, p = 0.045).
 Patients reported having more chest pain after the ablation procedure than after the sham procedure.
 In the ablation group, 1 patient had upper gastrointestinal hemorrhage, and 5 patients (6.0 %) had esophageal stricture.
 The authors concluded that in patients with dysplastic BE, RF ablation was associated with a high rate of complete eradication of both dysplasia and intestinal metaplasia and a reduced risk of disease progression.

-Few studies have focused exclusively on the efficacy of radiofrequency ablation for patients with low-grade dysplasia; rather, such patients commonly have been included as a subgroup in eradication trials that have involved primarily patients without dysplasia or patients with high-grade dysplasia, a feature that can confound the interpretation of study results.
-The recent report of the AIM Dysplasia Trial (Shaheen, et al., 2011) included only 32 subjects with low grade dysplasia achieving mid-term (three year) followup.
+Early studies focused exclusively on the efficacy of radiofrequency ablation for patients with low-grade dysplasia; rather, such patients commonly have been included as a subgroup in eradication trials that have involved primarily patients without dysplasia or patients with high-grade dysplasia, a feature that can confound the interpretation of study results.
+The report of the AIM Dysplasia Trial (Shaheen, et al., 2011) included only 32 subjects with low grade dysplasia achieving mid-term (three year) followup.

 In an editorial that accompanied the afore-mentioned study, Bergman (2009) stated that "[p]ersonally, I think it is still too early to promote radiofrequency ablation for patients with nondysplastic Barrett's esophagus.
 Is complete response after ablation maintained over time, thus reducing the risk of progression to high-grade dysplasia or cancer?
 Will ablation improve patients' quality of life and decrease costs, as compared with the surveillance strategy?
 More important, can we define a stratification index predicting disease progression or response to therapy?
 We run the risk of losing the momentum to enroll patients in a trial that is required at this stage: a randomized comparison of endoscopic surveillance and radiofrequency ablation for nondysplastic Barrett's esophagus.
 Such a study might truly revolutionize the management of this condition and answer the question as to whether radiofrequency ablation is great just for some or justified for many".